 Children in foster care who change schools frequently may not have the documentation required to enroll in new schools.
-In addition, failure of schools to promptly transfer records to the new schools can lead to further delays in enrollment.
-These delays can negatively impact attendance and lead to other adverse consequences, such as being inaccurately enrolled in classes and not receiving the necessary academic services.
-When it is not in the best interest of the child to remain in his or her school of origin, a district must immediately enroll the student in his or her new school even if the student doesn't have the necessary documentation for enrollment.
-The enrolling school must contact the student's prior school for relevant records the same day as the student's arrival.
+Schools can promptly transfer records to the new schools to prevent further delays in enrollment.
+When it is not in the best interest of the child to remain in their school of origin, a district in accordance with federal law will immediately enroll the student in their new school even if the student doesn't have the necessary documentation for enrollment.
+The enrolling school in accordance with federal law will contact the student's prior school for relevant records the same day as the student's arrival.